rrasheed/Heart-Disease-ML-Classifer/README.md

 [4] Detrano R (1988), Heart Disease Data Set, V.A.
 Medical Center, Long Beach, and Cleveland Clinic Foundation, Retrieved from https://archive.ics.uci.edu/ml/datasets/Heart+Disease.

+### Acknowledgement
+We would like to acknowledge Dr. Yuxio Huang whose code was very useful in building and evaluating the classifiers